theaungmyatmoe/wuttyi-lang/docs/docs/control-flows.md

 ## if and block

-Multiple expression must be written in the block.
+Multiple expressions must be written in the block.

 ```lisp
 (var isAuth true)